reflagcom/docs/introduction/concepts/filter.md

 ### Company attribute filter

 This filter can be used to check company attributes against a set predicates.
-The attributes include the `First seen` and `Last seen` which are maintained by Bucket.
-You can use any attribute name that your application sent to Bucket.
+The attributes include the `First seen` and `Last seen` which are maintained by Reflag.
+You can use any attribute name that your application sent to Reflag.

 ### Company feature metrics